ethanokamura/perfectline/src/content/info/server.md

 1. To log in, open a terminal window and type `ssh username@98.207.210.35` in the command line.
 Your username will be the first letter of your first name followed by your last name.
 For me, Ethan Okamura, my username would be `eokamura`.
 2. If it's your first time logging in on this device, you will be prompted to verify the server's fingerprint.
 Just type `yes` and hit `enter`.
 3. Finally you will be prompted to enter your password.
 For first-time users, your password is your username with an `!` at the end.
 For example, `eokamura!`.
 4. That's it!
-Just like that, you've connected to the PerectLine server!
+Just like that, you've connected to the PerfectLine server!

 ## How to Log In (Visual Studio Code):
 1. For Visual Studio Code, we will need to install the `Remote - SSH` extension.
 To do this, head over to the extensions tab on the left and look up `SSH`.
 It should be the first option created by Microsoft.